 Since the construction of Iron Gate dam, there has been a shift in the timing of the fall Chinook spawning run, arguably due to the KHP's impact on river temperatures (Huntington 2006 (Klamath River Anadromous Fish Reintroduction Plan).
-The Klamath fall Chinook run has shifted several weeks later so it now overlaps more with the laterrunning Trinity River fish in the lower Klamath River, leading to increased fish density and risk of disease transmission.
+The Klamath fall Chinook run has shifted several weeks later so it now overlaps more with the later-running Trinity River fish in the lower Klamath River, leading to increased fish density and risk of disease transmission.
 A high concentration of salmon in the lower Klamath River was one of the factors that contributed to the September 2002 Klamath River fish kill (CDFG 2003, Guillen 2003, Belchik et al. 2004).

 The optimum growth temperatures for juvenile salmonids are 10-15°C (McCullough 1999).
 The KHP cools the river in spring because it keeps water temperatures below 10°C (Figure 1), which is detrimental to salmonids because it keeps water temperature below the optimum growth temperatures for juvenile salmonids.
-The larger a smolt is before entering the ocean, the higher its chances of surviving to maturity and returning to spawn (Nicholas and Hankin 1988).
-In addition, Chinook salmon juveniles in the Klamath River that are small in size migrate downstream slowly (PFMC 1994).
+Chinook salmon juveniles in the Klamath River that are small in size migrate downstream slowly (PFMC 1994).
 Increased residence time in the mainstem exposes fish to prolonged stress, increasing their likelihood of becoming infected with parasites (see Fish Disease section below).
+In addition, the larger a smolt is before entering the ocean, the higher its chances of surviving to maturity and returning to spawn (Nicholas and Hankin 1988).